g-cor/Clarity/README.md

 case someone would like to run the program on their private machine.

-## RELEVANT TERMINOLOGY
+## Relevant Terminology

-League of Legends - The name of the popular online game that this app is built around
+**League of Legends** - The name of the popular online game that this app is built around

-Riot Games (or "Riot") - The name of the company that developed, and continues to develop/support the game.
+**Riot Games (or "Riot")** - The name of the company that developed, and continues to develop/support the game.

-Summoner - This is synonymous with "player".
+**Summoner** - This is synonymous with "player".
 A long time ago, Riot used the word "summoner" to refer to entities that could control champions.
 You, as a player, were also a summoner.

-Champion - The character that a player/summoner will be using for the duration of a match, which generally spans 15-30 minutes.
+**Champion** - The character that a player/summoner will be using for the duration of a match, which generally spans 15-30 minutes.
 League of Legends has approximately 140+ champions available to play.

-Hextech Chest - A type of reward that a player can earn by performing well on a champion.
+**Hextech Chest** - A type of reward that a player can earn by performing well on a champion.
 A player has the ability to earn one chest per week, and can only use a particular champion for earning that chest once per year.
 So as an example, if I earn a chest using Alistar this week, I will not be able to use Alistar to earn another chest until next year.
 But I will be able to use a different champion to earn another chest next week.

-Champion Mastery - This is a system in the game to help reflect a player's experience and/or expertise using a champion.
+**Champion Mastery** - This is a system in the game to help reflect a player's experience and/or expertise using a champion.
 There are cosmetic rewards players can earn as they progress in champion mastery levels.

-## WHY THE APPLICATION WAS BUILT
+## Why the application was built

 If you want to know more about League of Legends, Google is your friend.
 All you need to know about the game is that before starting any match, you will choose a character